 In addition to eating fermented foods, supplement your diet with a high quality probiotic that will help improve immune function and replenish good bacteria.

 Good gut bacteria protect the intestines from damage.
 They help keep toxins and undigested food particles out of the blood.

 Holding on to anything that no longer serves you could potentially impact your health.
 Negative emotions can affect your well-being all the way down to the cellular level.

 Spend at least ten minutes a day clearing your mind and releasing negative thoughts.
 Practice yoga, go for nature walks, or read a good book while sipping fenugreek tea.

-This breathing technique can be very beneficial for eliminating respiratory waste during your cleanse.
+This breathing technique can be very beneficial for eliminating respiratory waste during your Spring cleanse.

 As a result of these harmful chemicals, we have seen an increase in chronic health conditions and people are getting sicker every day.

 The toxic load is becoming increasingly difficult to manage and unfortunately, toxic chemicals are showing up everywhere, from the sunscreen we slather on our skin to the detergent we wash our clothes with.